Dedekind561/javascript-todo-app/README.md

 node -v
 ```

-## 🏗️ Part 1: SQL Query Development
+## 🏗️ Part 1: SQL Query development

 In this part, you will focus on writing SQL queries to set up the database and retrieve data according to the application requirements.

 ### Database Schema

-Create the following tables in your database:
+Create the following tables in your database.
+We have provided a file `setup.sql` inside the `part-1` folder where you can create tables and insert data using SQL.

 #### `users` table